hamiddashti/earthlab/README.md

-earthlab_code_sample
+Nitrogen Map
 ==============================

 Code sample for remote sensing data science position at the Earth Lab.
+The goal of this project is to use machine learning techniques to estimate nitrogen content of shrubs using imaging spectroscopy.
+The machine learning techniques used is partial least square regression.

 Project Organization
 ------------